divyavut/DevOps-daws-81s/daws-81s/Docker/docker.md

 - WORKDIR instruction is used to set the current working directory inside the docker image

 #### ARG
-- ARG is used to the Variables at build time only, not inside the container.
+- ARG is used as a Variables at image build time only, not inside the container.

+#### ARG VS ENV
+- ARG is accssed at i